xCarlos-Fuentesx007/IT-Project-6/README.md

 ## Introduction and Requirements

 ### Steps
-1. creating and scheduling a remote task.
+1. Create and schedule a remote task.
+The task will start Notepad running on Carlos-S19-S2 where the domain user (domainUser01) resides.
-(2). creating and scheduling a task that executes a PowerShell script.
+2. Create and schedule a task that executes a PowerShell script.
+A local task running on Carlos-S19-S1.

 ### Screenshots
-1.
+1. Creating and executing a remote scheduled task that started Notepad running on Carlos-S19-S2 when domainUser01 logs on.
+2. Creating and executing the task that opens the PowerShell command prompt and prints the date when any user logs on to the Carlos-S19-S1 server.

 ------------------------------------------------------------------------------------------------------------------------------------------